wp-plugins/mavis-https-to-http-redirect/readme.txt

 == Changelog ==
+= 1.4 =
+* Fix a bug that prevented plugin from being activated when php short definition is not defined.

 = 1.3 =
 * Filtered code from NOT being executed during an admin session.
 Apparently, one user reported that it does?